Fatboy Edison the Petit table lamp, styled on a vintage wood residence shelf with framed art in a cosy living room setup, from tableLights.com.

 What is the best table lamp height for a sofa or side table in a living room?

 As a general rule, the bottom edge of the lampshade should sit around eye level when you're seated.
-For most people, that means the combined height of the table and lamp should be about 90–110 cm from the floor.
+For most people, that means the combined height of the table and lamp should be about 90 to 110 cm from the floor.